Journey South

 Don't rush Zanzibar

 If your children are under 8, start with Kenya.
 The Masai Mara is more accessible, the logistics are simpler, and the open savannah works better for younger children.
 Tanzania rewards slightly older children who can absorb more context and handle longer days.
-Tell me your children's ages and I'll advise honestly.
+Let me know your children's ages and I'll share my thoughts about the best option.

 Ready to start planning your family adventure to Tanzania?